The impact of large-scale galaxy clustering on the variance of the Hellings-Downs correlation: numerical results: Introduction

 In this work, we numerically evaluate the size of this variance.
 To do so, we assume that the observed background is given by the GW emission of supermassive black hole (SMBH) binaries in the inspiraling phase.
 For our case study we choose to work with the catalogs of Refs.~\cat, and we show results for the three population models considered therein: the {\tt popIII} model based on light growth seeds for SMBHs; and the other two heavy-seed {\tt Q3} SMBH models, with ({\tt Q3-d}) and without ({\tt Q3-nd}) delays between galaxy merger and SMBH binary merger.
 We assume that the overdensity of black hole mergers is a biased tracer of the underlying galaxy overdensity, which itself is a biased tracer of the matter distribution.
 We find that anisotropies due to large-scale galaxy clustering lead to a departure from the HD curve at a sub-percent level, ranging from 0.54\% to 2.85\% depending on pulsar pair separation, i.e.~well below the precision of current PTA surveys~\cite{NANOGrav:2023gor, Reardon:2023gzh, EPTA:2023sfo, Xu:2023wog}.
 Moreover, it is well below the standard variance calculated in Ref.~\cite{Allen:2022dzg} under the assumption of an isotropic source distribution.
 This indicates that the clustering of sources can safely be neglected in current and future analyses.

-In addition to these results, which refer to a single pulsar pair, we also compute the variance related to an (infinite) continuous distribution of pulsar pairs, which we refer to as the irreducible case.
-Averaging over pairs of pulsars reduces the clustering variance by an order of magnitude, since anisotropies in the distribution of sources affect pulsar pairs at different sky locations differently and are therefore washed out by the average over an infinite number of pulsars.
-The irreducible and single pair cases provide, respectively, a lower and upper bound on the clustering variance in a real observation with a finite number of pulsar pairs.
+In addition to these results, which refer to a single pulsar pair, we also compute the variance related to an (infinite) continuous distribution of pulsar pairs, which we refer to as the \textit{pulsar-averaged} case.\footnote{In a previous version of this manuscript, we have referred to the pulsar-averaged as the irreducible case.
+However, using the term \textit{irreducible} in this context is misleading.
+As recently shown in Ref.~\cite{Pitrou:2024scp} (and further supported by Ref.~\cite{Allen:2024uqs} for a real-space result), cosmic variance can be mitigated through appropriate frequency weighting.
+We likewise expect that the clustering-induced variance can also be reduced using a similar weighting approach.} Averaging over pairs of pulsars reduces the clustering variance by an order of magnitude, since anisotropies in the distribution of sources affect pulsar pairs at different sky locations differently and are therefore washed out by the average over an infinite number of pulsars.
+The pulsar-averaged and single pair cases provide, respectively, a lower and upper bound on the clustering variance in a real observation with a finite number of pulsar pairs.

-We compare our results with the approximate computations of the clustering variance derived in Ref.~\cite{Allen:2024mtn} for the pulsar-averaged, i.e.~irreducible case.
-We find that the irreducible clustering variance is, with a relative amplitude of $0.10-0.14\%$, an order of magnitude smaller than the upper bound of 1\% claimed in Ref.~\cite{Allen:2024mtn}.
+We compare our results with the approximate computations of the clustering variance derived in Ref.~\cite{Allen:2024mtn} for the pulsar-averaged case.
+We find that the pulsar-averaged clustering variance is, with a relative amplitude of $0.10-0.14\%$, an order of magnitude smaller than the upper bound of 1\% claimed in Ref.~\cite{Allen:2024mtn}.
 This difference is due to the different modeling of the clustering correlation of GW sources.
 Ref.~\cite{Allen:2024mtn} assumes a constant value for the angular power spectrum of galaxy correlations (independent on angular separation) and does not take any redshift dependence into account.
 In contrast, we are using the clustering correlation predicted in a $\Lambda$CDM cosmological model, which properly accounts for the non-trivial dependence of clustering correlations on source angular separation and on redshift.
 Our formalism provides therefore a clear link between our cosmological and astrophysical modeling and the variance of the HD correlation.